ICT4LT

 What we do know, whether from personal experience as teacher or learner, or as the result of 20 years of research into the question, is that ICT has an impact on learning, for some learners, under some conditions, and that it cannot replace a teacher.
 We know that a key factor in impact at school level is and remains the teacher, whose role in managing and integrating the ICT-based experiences learners have with the rest of the curriculum and culture is vital and probably always will be.
 (Times Educational Supplement, ICT in Education Online, 26 April 2002, p.
 17.)

-ICT, however, brings with it new characteristics and new opportunities which are not always obvious.
-The following sections of this module contain a brief summary of various characteristics of the components of ICT which, as language teachers, we need to be aware of.
-The most important point to grasp initially is that ICT is a medium incorporating electronic versions of the various media with which we are already familiar and enabling us to combine them as appropriate.
-So, not only is ICT a new concept in that it is multi-faceted, but the media facets of which it consists are not exact replicas of those that we are used to dealing with.
+Language teachers are used to dealing with a range of "traditional" media: printed texts, images, audio materials and video materials.
+They are familiar with the characteristics of each of these media and what they can do best in terms of supporting language teaching and learning.
+For example, printed materials and images can be easier for a beginner to deal with than audio materials because they "stand still", and video materials are invaluable in providing both aural and visual input and thereby giving the learner visual clues to the meaning of what is being said.
+Video can also be used to add a cultural perspective.
+ICT, however, brings with it new characteristics and new opportunities that are not always obvious.
+Section 5, Section 6 and Section 7 of this module contain a summary of the characteristics of the components of ICT that language teachers need to be aware of.
+The most important point to grasp is that ICT is more than just a medium incorporating electronic versions of the various media with which language teachers are already familiar.
+ICT opens up exciting new possibilities of combining different media.
+It is a new concept in that it is multi-faceted, and the media facets of which it consists are not exact replicas of those that language teachers are used to dealing with.

 What other uses of ICT can you think of?
 Let us know: Feedback.